tra38/ZombieWriter/README.md

 ```

 ## Usage
 First, decide whether you want to use Zombie::MachineLearning or Zombie::Randomization.
-Zombie::MachineLearning uses Latent Semantic Analysis and k-means clustering to group your content into different clusters, while Randomization simply pick random paragraphs to put in each article.
+Zombie::MachineLearning uses Latent Semantic Analysis and k-means clustering to group your content into different articles, while Randomization simply pick random paragraphs to put in each article.

 Zombie::MachineLearning has the potential of producing better-quality articles, but is slightly slower than Zombie::Randomization.